dtcenter/MET/docs/Users_Guide/config_options.rst

       the observations and then chooses a forecast threshold which results in a frequency bias of 1.
 The frequency bias can be any float value > 0.0.

-    * "FCDP" for forecast climatological distribution percentile thresholds.
+    * FCDP for forecast climatological distribution percentile thresholds.
       These thresholds require that the forecast climatological mean and standard deviation be defined using the "climo_mean" and "climo_stdev" config file options, respectively.
 The categorical (cat_thresh),